-Latvia has an effective defence planning system that is compatible with NATO defence planning process and requirements.
+Latvia has an effective defence planning system that is compatible with NATO Defence Planning Process and requirements.
 It is based on the overarching state defence principles and NATO recommendations, and provides a framework for annual planning cycle.
 National defence capability objectives, as set out in the LNAF Development Plan, are synchronized with NATO Capability Targets contributing to a well-coordinated capability development across the Alliance.
-Consequently, it ensures that the available resources deliver the maximum defence capabilities.
 Moreover, Latvia executes its defence planning to fulfil national operational requirements as well as commitments towards international security and stability.
 Regular reviews and assessments allow adjusting the resource allocation taking into consideration the changes in the security environment and the economic development of the country.